Many things in real estate can lead a broker straight to court and a costly lawsuit. Commingling of funds is one of those things.

 The laws about commingling vary across states.
 But regardless of the rules in your state, real estate brokers should avoid commingling at all costs.
 In most cases, commingling is considered fraudulent and a serious breach of your fiduciary duty.
 The main exception to this is real estate investment trusts where investors’ funds are pooled together to purchase property investments.
 But any such transactions need to have transparent and comprehensive agreements in place to outline how the funds will be managed.

-Here are some tips for real estate brokers to avoid litigation for commingling and strategies to keep your money management practices on the right side of the law.
+Here are some tips for real estate brokers to avoid litigation for illegal commingling and strategies to keep your money management practices on the right side of the law.

 Why separate accounts are important in real estate transactions